rschristopher/ischristtrue.com/src/truth.md

  because fundamental questions are not mechanistic and yet still exist and are still fundamental.
-You don't live in absurdist universe -- accepting absurdism is to abandon reason and will.
+You don't live in an absurdist universe -- accepting absurdism is to abandon reason and will.
 And you certainly don't live in a